Skip to content

 # Setting Portal Path Expected Value (Zone 2/3) Severity Automation

-18 AI Prompts PPAC > Environment > Settings > Features Off (unless approved) Medium Semi-Automated
+18 AI Prompts PPAC > Environment > Settings > Product > Features (Environment features) Off (unless approved) Medium Semi-Automated

-20 File Analysis Copilot Studio > Agent > Settings > Generative AI > File processing Off (unless approved) Medium Manual Attestation
+20 File uploads / file analysis Copilot Studio > Agent > Settings > Generative AI (Unstructured data as a knowledge source) Validate the current file-upload label in your tenant and keep it Off unless explicitly approved Medium Manual Attestation

-21 Model Knowledge Copilot Studio > Agent > Settings > Generative AI Off for sensitive data agents Medium Manual Attestation
+21 Model Knowledge Copilot Studio > Agent > Settings > Generative AI (Knowledge sources summary) Off for sensitive data agents Medium Manual Attestation

-23 Generative AI features (per-env) PPAC > Environment > Generative AI features Restrict by default Medium Semi-Automated
+23 Generative AI features (per-env) PPAC > Environment > Settings > Generative AI features (Move data across regions for Copilots, AI agents, and generative AI features) Restrict by default Medium Semi-Automated

-24 Move Data Across Regions PPAC > Environment > Generative AI features Off High Semi-Automated
+24 Move Data Across Regions PPAC > Environment > Settings > Generative AI features (Move data across regions for Copilots, AI agents, and generative AI features) Off High Semi-Automated

-26 Conversational transcript access PPAC > Environment > Features > Copilot Studio Agents Restricted to authorized personnel Medium Semi-Automated
+26 Conversational transcript access PPAC > Environment > Settings > Product > Features (Environment features) Restricted to authorized personnel Medium Semi-Automated

-27 DLP for agent publishing connectors PPAC > Data policies Block Copilot Studio for Teams and M365 Copilot channel in restricted environments High Semi-Automated
+27 DLP for agent publishing connectors PPAC > Data policies Block Copilot Studio for Teams and Microsoft 365 Copilot Chat channel in restricted environments High Semi-Automated

 Environment Security Settings (Controls 2.22, 3.7)